aussiearef/ShoeHubV2/README.md

 ```

 This way, you will connect three containers via a single Docker network.
 You must log in to Grafana and manually add Prometheus and Loki as data sources.
-It is needless to say you must have Docker Desktop installed on your computer before you can launch Grafana and Prometheus using Docker.
+It is needless to say, you must have Docker Desktop installed on your computer before you can launch Grafana and Prometheus using Docker.

 ## More Free Courses on YouTube